Our2020View/Our2020View.github.io/coldweather.md

 <img src="/assets/webTrumaheat4.jpg"/>

 Installation was easy, and operation is simple.
-Here are some pictures of the heat cannister installed:
+Here are some pictures of the heat cannister wiring hooked up, the intake flue inserted, and the the reminder that the protection system is installed:

 <img src="/assets/webTrumaheat1.jpg"/>